synapseinsights/tastespace-api/README.md

 ### Backend

-This project was scaffolded using Feathers CLI via `feathers generate app`.
+This project was scaffolded using Feathers CLI via `feathers generate app` and backend code lives in the `server` directory.
 See [this guide](https://docs.feathersjs.com/guides/chat/creating.html) for what the files/folders mean.

 ### Frontend

-Lives in the `front_src` folder in which different components are build using single `.svelte` files.
+Lives in the `client` folder in which different components are build using single `.svelte` files.
 Svelte is super easy to use and looks just like regular HTML, but with some extra magic.
 [Docs](https://v3.svelte.technology/docs)
 [Tutorial](https://v3.svelte.technology/tutorial/basics)
 [Example components](https://v3.svelte.technology/examples) (just copy and paste the code to make new components!)